DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 > 1. The **cp.icr.io** value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the *docker-username* to **cp** to use an entitlement key as *docker-password*.
 > 2. The `ibm-entitlement-key` secret name will be used for the `image.pullSecrets` parameter when you run a Helm install of your containers.
 The `image.repository` parameter is also set by default to `cp.icr.io/cp/cp4a/odm`.

-***However, since the goal of this article is to eliminate the need for secrets, refer to the Kubernetes implementation to understand alternative methods.
+***However, since the goal of this article is to eliminate the need for Kubernetes secrets, refer to your cluster implementation to understand alternative methods.
 For example, the OpenShift documentation on this topic can be found at <https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/images/managing-images#using-image-pull-secrets>***

 #### IBM Helm charts repository